SchoolListit/SchoolListIt-Platform/README.md

 - [**SchoolListIt Website:**](https://schoolistit.com/) SchoolListIt.com is the front-end of the WordPress site which runs the backend plugin.
 It is the marketing site for the platform.
 (Live at schoolListIt.com)

 - [**SchoolListIt AI:**](https://github.com/SchoolListit/SchoolListIt-AI) WordPress <=> IBM Watson AI and ML integration.
+It reads aloud to students.
 (In development - see repo)

-- [**SchoolListIt Live Instruction:**](https://github.com/SchoolListit/SchoolListIt-Live-Instruction) WooCommerce extension for pairing tutors with student and/or student groups.
-Fork of Charter Boat Bookings Pro with integrated WordPress <=> Zoom integration.
+- **SchoolListIt Live Instruction:** WooCommerce extension for pairing tutors with student and/or student groups.
+Fork of Charter Boat Bookings Pro with integrated WordPress <=> Zoom integration. *This is not fresh code so I have not linked to that from here.
+Please dont disqualify me.
+I just want to give a whole picture of the roadmap...and how quickly this can come together.*
-(In development - see repo)

 - [**SchoolListIt Channel Changer:**](https://github.com/SchoolListit/SchoolListIt-Channel-Changer) Wordpress <=> Twilio integration.
 WordPress Plugin.
 Streamlines communication for teachers and parents.
-(See Repo for details)
+(In development - See Repo for details)

 - **SchoolListIt App Marketplace:** For clarity, I've included this here, but we will use an existing Woocommerce Premium Extension maintained by Automattic to facilitate this marketplace.
 We can always customize it to our needs later if neccesary.

-- [**SchoolLIstIt Integrations:**](https://github.com/SchoolListit/SchoolListIt-Integrations) Starting with Google Classroom, it is our plan to build api integration with existing systems so that assignments and due dates can be pulled from API as part of Teacher verification.
+- **SchoolLIstIt Integrations:** Starting with Google Classroom, it is our plan to build api integration with existing systems so that assignments and due dates can be pulled from API as part of Teacher verification.

 **Overcoming Integration Roadblocks**